peterhinch/micropython-samples/README.md

 [Easy installation](./PICOWEB.md) guide.
 Simplify installing this on MicroPython hardware platforms under official MicroPython firmware.

+# Serialisation

+[A discussion](./SERIALISATION.md) of the need for serialisation and of the relative characteristics of four libraries available to MicroPython.
+Includes a tutorial on a Protocol Buffer library.

 # SSD1306

 A means of rendering multiple larger fonts to the SSD1306 OLED display.
 The